David Graeber: Influence and reception

-Kate Burrell wrote, in the journal Sociology, that Graeber's work "promotes anarchist visions of social change, which are not quite believed possible by the Left, yet are lived out within social movements every day" and that his work "offers poetic insight into the daily realities of life as an activist, overtly promotes anarchism, and is a hopeful celebration of just what can be achieved by relatively small groups of committed individuals living their truth visibly."
+In the journal Sociology, Kate Burrell wrote that Graeber's work "promotes anarchist visions of social change, which are not quite believed possible by the Left, yet are lived out within social movements every day" and that his work "offers poetic insight into the daily realities of life as an activist, overtly promotes anarchism, and is a hopeful celebration of just what can be achieved by relatively small groups of committed individuals living their truth visibly."

-Hans Steinmüller, reviewing On Kings in the Journal of the Royal Anthropological Institute, described Graeber and his co-author Marshall Sahlins as "two of the most important anthropological thinkers of our time" and considered their contribution to represent a "benchmark" for the anthropological theory of kingship.
+Reviewing On Kings in the Journal of the Royal Anthropological Institute, Hans Steinmüller called Graeber and his co-author Marshall Sahlins "two of the most important anthropological thinkers of our time" and said their contribution was a "benchmark" for the anthropological theory of kingship.

-As stated by Penguin Random House editor Tom Penn after Graeber's death, "David was a true radical, a pioneer in everything that he did.
+After Graeber's death, Penguin Random House editor Tom Penn wrote: "David was a true radical, a pioneer in everything that he did.
 David's inspirational work has changed and shaped the way people understand the world...
 In his books, his constant, questing curiosity, his wry, sharp-eyed provoking of received nostrums shine through.
 So too, above all, does his unique ability to imagine a better world, borne out of his own deep and abiding humanity.
 We are deeply honoured to be his publisher, and we will all miss him: his kindness, his warmth, his wisdom, his friendship.
 His loss is incalculable, but his legacy is immense.
 His work and his spirit will live on."